 - Heat oil in soup pot over medium flame.
 Add onions, salt and pepper.
 Sauté until onions are soft and translucent.
 Add coriander and stir well.
 Add parsnips and apples.
 Mix thoroughly with the onions.
 Pour vegetable broth over the vegetables.
 Bring to a boil.
 Reduce heat and cover pot.
 Simmer about 50 minutes or until vegetables, particularly parsnips, can be smashed with the back of a wooden spoon.
 Cool slightly.

 - Purée two to three cups of soup at a time in bowl of processor.
 Taste.
 Some parsnips are sweeter than others.
 If you find the flavor too strong, add maple syrup 1/4 cup at a time.
 Stir and taste.
 Add water, 1/2 cup at a time, if you find the soup too thick.
 Add minced parsley at this point if you're using it.
 Pour 1 1/2 -2 cups soup in each bowl.
 Using an eye dropper or a teaspoon, drizzle pomegranate molasses over the top in a circular motion.
-Serve croutons separately.
+Sprinkle with arils, Serve croutons separately.